Skip to content

 The Tao of Lucidity employs a three-tier proof system, each tier with a different degree of rigor and scope of applicability:

-Proof (green left border, ending with \(\blacksquare\)), Formal proof.
-Proceeds from explicit premises (postulates, definitions, previously proven theorems) to conclusions via logical deduction.
+• Proof (green left border, ending with \(\blacksquare\)): formal proof.
+It proceeds from explicit premises (postulates, definitions, previously proven theorems) to conclusions by logical deduction.
 Every step is traceable to a specific premise.
-Applies to: theorems and propositions derivable purely from postulates and definitions (e.g., the Boundary Theorem T1, the Self-Reference Theorem T3, Propositions P1, P2, P7, P9, the Social Lucidity Theorem T5, political Propositions P12–P14).
+This tier applies to theorems and propositions derivable purely from postulates and definitions, such as the Self-Reference Theorem T3 and Propositions P1, P2, P7, P9, and P12.

-Demonstration (orange left border, ending with \(\square\)), Semi-formal demonstration.
+• Demonstration (orange left border, ending with \(\square\)): semi-formal demonstration.
 The logical structure is clear, but one or more steps rely on philosophical intuition or experiential premises rather than purely formal deduction.
-Applies to: propositions involving concepts like “finitude,” “experience,” or “analogy” whose full meaning cannot be formalized (e.g., the Emergence Theorem T2, the Silence Theorem T4, Propositions P3, P4, P8, Affect Propositions AP1–AP5, political Propositions P15–P18).
+This tier applies to claims involving “finitude,” “experience,” or “analogy,” whose full meaning cannot be formalized without remainder.
+Examples include the Boundary Theorem T1 (the upper bound is deductive, while the lower bound rests on a phenomenological step), the Emergence Theorem T2, the Silence Theorem T4, the Social Lucidity Theorem T5, Propositions P3, P4, P5, P8, Affect Propositions AP1AP5, and political Propositions P13P18.

 This three-tier structure itself embodies the spirit of The Tao of Lucidity: lucidity about the strength of one’s own arguments.
 We do not disguise philosophical arguments as formal proofs, nor do we abandon argumentation simply because formal proof is unavailable.
-Each proof, demonstration, or argument is explicitly labeled with its tier, readers may judge the persuasiveness of each step for themselves.
+Each proof, demonstration, or argument is explicitly labeled with its tier so readers may judge the persuasiveness of each step for themselves.

 I.1 · Definitions